 - Grab coffee

-- Build a list of prospects based on personas
+- Build a list of prospects based on personas and trigger events

 - Identify the top 30 opportunities.